 Delaying the Update

-To do this, contact NetDocuments Support prior to 19 April and they will assist you in converting your repository to remain on the current Update.
-All users in the repository will then remain on 17.2.
+To do this, contact NetDocuments Support by 5 October and they will assist you in converting your repository to remain on the current Update.
+All users in the repository will then remain on 18.2.

-Similar to the option above, contact NetDocuments Support prior to 19 April and they will work with you to schedule a date and time when you want to switch your organization to the new Update.
+Similar to the option above, contact NetDocuments Support by 5 October and they will work with you to schedule a date and time when you want to switch your organization to the new Update.

 How can I prepare for a NetDocuments Update?